n2o/django-skeleton/README.md

 * Bootstrap Theme *Paper*
 * Fontawesome Icons 4.6.1

+## Build Status
+This repository uses Travis CI and is tested with Python 2.7, 3.3+

 ## Change your Secret Key
 I recognize several people cloning this repository.
 Please do not forget to change `SECRET_KEY` in your `settings.py` file.